 Q: IF WE JOIN IN ONE MEMBERSHIP CATEGORY, ARE WE LOCKED INTO THAT CATEGORY FOREVER?

-A: NaBITA has three membership categories, Individual, Standard and Enhanced.
+A: NaBITA has three membership categories; Individual, Team, and Super.
 You may upgrade your membership during your membership year at any time.
-Simply contact the NaBITA central office, pay the difference between the membership you have and the category you want, and we will give you a new password and upgrade your membership.
-You may also downgrade your membership, but only at the time of renewal.
+Simply contact the NaBITA team, pay the difference between the membership you have and the category you want, and we will give you a new password and upgrade your membership.

 Q: HOW DOES YOUR MEMBERSHIP YEAR WORK?